robertluwang/dreamcloud-vagrant/README.md

 # dreamcloud-vagrant
-a collection of vagrant and packer configuration by dreamcloud
+A collection of vagrant and packer configuration from dreamcloud